D O W N L O A

 Ko Rangitane raua ko Ngati Kahungunu nga iwi

 Ko Norma Moran toku ingoa

 Hi I’m Norma.
 I moved to Palmerston North from Marton last year.

 I have been an office administrator for the last 18 years and

 before that I worked in garden centres and nurseries for 13

 years.
 I am very happy to join the diversely talented team here

-at the Manawatu Stewart Centre in this lovely garden setting.
+at Strive Rehabilitation @ Manawatu, in this lovely garden setting.